Global QCD analysis of spin PDFs in the proton with high-$x$ and lattice constraints: Data to theory comparisons

 \section{Data to theory comparisons}

 In this appendix we present the full set of comparisons of the polarized data versus theory, and the individual reduced $\chi^2$ and $Z$-score values for the spin-dependent observables used in this analysis.
 Tables~\ref{tab:chi2_Apa} and \ref{tab:chi2_Ape} give the $\chi^2_{\rm red}$ values and $Z$-scores for longitudinally polarized ($A_1$ and \Apa) and transversely polarized ($A_2$, \Ape, and \Atpe), respectively, inclusive DIS asymmetries for proton, deuteron, and $^3$He targets.
 The number of data points ($N_{\rm dat}$) corresponds to a cut of $W^2 > 4$~GeV$^2$ on the DIS data.
-The results for the full JAMpol25 analysis, which includes TMC and HT effects, are listed along with those from a fit using the LT approximation only.
+The results for the full JAMpol25 analysis, which includes TMC and HT effects, are listed along with those from a fit using the LT approximation only and those using a $W^2 > 3.5$ GeV$^2$ cut.
+In the latter case, there are significant increases in the $\chired$ for the JLab eg1-dvcs and SANE proton $A_{\parallel}$ data, increasing the total $A_{\parallel}$ $\chired$ from 1.01 to 1.11.
+There is little change in the $A_{\perp}$ data between the two $W^2$ cuts.

 The $\chi^2_{\rm red}$ and $Z$-score values for the longitudinally polarized SIDIS asymmetries, $A_1^h$, for the production of hadrons $h$ $(=\pi^\pm, K^\pm, h^\pm)$ from $p$, $d$, and $^3$He targets are listed in Table~\ref{tab:chi2_SIDIS}.
 Note that for the SLAC 155x data the measured transverse asymmetry \Atpe\ has a small contribution from longitudinal polarization, since the target polarizations were not completely perpendicular to the beam line in that experiment (see Ref.~\cite{E155:2002iec} for details).
 Finally, Table~\ref{tab:chi2_pp} lists the $\chi^2_{\rm red}$ values and $Z$-scores for inclusive jet and weak boson production in longitudinally polarized $pp$ collisions.
 Here the jet data are binned in the jet rapidity, $y_{\rm jet}$, and transverse momentum, $p_T$, while the $W/Z$ production data are binned in $p_T$ and the electron rapidity,~$\eta_e$.